Shakhrai8/soc_network/recipe/network_main_design.md

 -- so we can start with a fresh state.
 -- (RESTART IDENTITY resets the primary key)

-TRUNCATE TABLE accounts RESTART IDENTITY; -- replace with your own table name.
+TRUNCATE TABLE accounts, posts RESTART IDENTITY;

 -- Below this line there should only be `INSERT` statements.
 -- Replace these statements with your own seed data.